Ghostery Midnight brings privacy to the desktop for $14 per month

 The privacy push

-While cookies have served as an effective way of tracking users since the dawn of the modern web, they are easy to spot and block, which is why advertisers and other nefarious entities have sought new ways to identify and track users across websites.
+While cookies have served as an effective way of tracking users since the dawn of the modern web, they are easy to spot and block, which is why advertisers and various nefarious entities have sought new ways to identify and track users across websites.
 One such mechanism is “fingerprinting,” which works independently of cookies and allows advertisers (or anyone) to build a picture of an individual’s browsing habits by monitoring signals such as the time zone of a machine, the screen resolution, HTTP headers, and more.

 Unlike cookies, fingerprinting is more difficult to spot, and anti-tracking tools typically feed from a database of known trackers.
 Ghostery maintains a proprietary tracker database that is updated regularly to detect and block trackers, and the company will leverage this same database for Ghostery Midnight.